ninjadroid/simple-sinatra-app-deploy/README.md

 In terms of security, the following considerations have been made:
   - Updating all installed applications to allow for the latest security patches to be applied.
   - Only ports 80 and 22 are open via AWS security groups for the web application and SSH access for Ansible respectively.
-  - A deployment user has been implemented for deployments, running Nginx and connection via Ansible.
+  - A deployment user has been implemented for deployments, running Nginx and SSH connection via Ansible.
   - WEBRick is proxied to port 80 via Nginx to allow for a more secure and robust web server implementation.

 Using timestamped deploys has been implemented to allow for rollback and traceability of deployments.
 This deployment approach is not fully idempotent but has been done for the aforementioned benefits.

-Cloning the application repository is done using https instead of ssh as it is assumed the deployment user's key is not from a user on Github.
+Cloning the application repository is done using https instead of SSH as it is assumed the deployment user's key is not from a user on Github.

 Testing of the website is done via a simple curl-type request.
 On a production system, this would be done using an application such as Selenium or PhantomJS for greater coverage.